 Title IX Independent Investigations

 Title IX, a comprehensive federal law passed in 1972, requires gender equity for male and female students in every educational program that receives federal funding.
-Often thought of as related to athletics, Title IX also applies to access to higher education, sexual assault and harassment, career education, education for pregnant and parenting students, employment, learning environment, math and science, standardized testing, and technology.
+Title IX applies to access to higher education, sexual assault and harassment, athletics, and many other aspects of education.

 Whether they need to bring their practices into compliance with the latest guidelines issued by the U.S. Department of Education’s Office for Civil Rights (OCR), or they are facing Title IX complaints, schools need skilled attorneys who have a deep understanding of the law as well as experience performing independent investigations.